pattern-lab/website/docs/advanced-exporting-patterns.md

 1. In a terminal window navigate to the root of your project
 2. Type `php core/console --export`

-If you require your patterns to be exported without your global header and footer (_e.g. for a simple molecule_) do the following:
+If you require your patterns to be exported without your global header and footer (_e.g. to export a clean molecule_) do the following:

 1. In a terminal window navigate to the root of your project
 2. Type `php core/console --export --clean`